zinuhe/NetCoreWebAPIAreaCalculator/README.md

 # NetCoreWebApiAreaCalculator

-A simple example of a Web API on .Net Core with end points
+A simple example of a Web API on .Net Core with CRUD end points